by Michael Botur

 On the back are empty squares you can have stamped or clipped before claiming your bonus haircut.

 Livvy’s face is the pale yellow of wet bone and she’s saying she needs a ambliance, squeezing SuckyDucky’s neck.
-You pay for an hour in the underground car park beneath the bank, drive into the furthest, darkest corner.
+You pay for an hour in the underground car park beneath the bank, drive into the farthest, darkest corner.
 Your face stretches.
 Livvy begs Mummy to stop crying, be smiley, mum-mum.
-You sniff your face dry and drive to the Emergency Department.
+You sniff yourself dry, reverse carefully and cruise over to the Emergency Department.

-Anton is giving you and Livvy his updates through the Apple MacBook positioned at the head of the table.
+Anton is giving you and Livvy his updates through the MacBook positioned at the head of the table.
 A finger of steam curls into the air from Daddy’s cooling cannelloni.
-It took 40 minutes to stuff the tubes of pasta with the mince and herbs and sauce.
+It took 40 minutes to stuff the tubes of pasta with the mince and herbs and cottage cheese.
 Hopefully he can smell the coriander.
 You went out of your way to buy the actual leafy herb for him instead of the powdered stuff, not that he’ll even eat it, all the way over in Sydney.
-Putting his portion on a plate is just a gesture to keep him appreciating you while he’s away across the Tasman earning money for the family.
-You would’ve poured cheese sauce directly into the cannelloni tubes except you couldn’t get the jar open, even running it under hot water, even using the rubber glove.
+Putting his portion on a plate is just a gesture to keep him appreciating you and Liv while he’s away across the Tasman makin’ money.
+You would’ve poured cheese sauce directly into the cannelloni tubes except you couldn’t get the sauce jar open, even by running it under hot water, even by using the rubber glove.
 Just one of the many things that need doing around here.
-There’s some critter caught in the humane mouse trap you’re afraid to shake out into the yard.
-Hidden in the folds of your neighbourhood are bad things that bite.
+The u-pipe under the sink is leaking, leaf gutters on the roof need scraping out, plus there’s some critter caught in the humane mouse trap you’re afraid to shake into the yard.

 From his little goldfish bowl of a screen, Anton is giving you and Livvy a lecture about how his team are drilling a four inch cable-tunnel through a mountain of solid granite.
 They’ve got their soil samples approved, they have the permits, now Anton’s looking at a five figure bonus for every week the project is completed ahead of–

 Anton has frozen.
-Coloured squares are eating his beard.
+Colored squares are eating his beard.

 Livvy makes noise and looks at you from her high chair, choking SuckyDucky, her eyes big and terrified.
 She’s still pale from the crash.